Abortion in Poland: Legal status

 Unlike in other countries where abortion is banned, women in Poland are not subject to a penalty for illegal termination of pregnancy; the medical personnel ordering and carrying out the abortion are subject to criminal penalties including imprisonment.
 Consent of a physician is required for circumstance (1) above, while abortions in view of circumstance (2) above must be certified by a prosecutor.
 Parental consent is always required if the woman seeking abortion is a minor.

-In addition, persuading a woman to carry out an illegal termination of her pregnancy is a criminal act.